 You may have heard that breastfeeding is the most natural thing in the world.
 I’m going to partially reject that statement.
 Yes, our bodies were meant to nurse our children.

 Thankfully, I was still able to breastfeed my son for 12 months.
 There were many mistakes and corrections made in order to get us through the full 12 months.
+Once I corrected these mistakes the milk flowed and breastfeeding finally felt natural.
 Hopefully after reading this post, you’ll avoid all of my mistakes and will have an easier time breastfeeding.

 Mistake #1 – Not meeting the lactation consultant at the hospital